-NOTE: Judy’s newer and longer book, Dementia with Dignity: Living Well with Alzheimer's and Dementia Using the DAWN Method, is also available on Amazon.com.
+NOTE: Judy’s newer and longer book, Dementia with Dignity: Living Well with Alzheimer’s and Dementia Using the DAWN Method, is also available at Amazon.com.
 The Dementia Handbook is shorter (108 pages) and covers the philosophy of the DAWN Method while Dementia With Dignity is longer (271 pages) and contains more “how-tos” and real life examples.

 From The Dementia Handbook

 - Chapter 1: Bad, but Not All Bad

 - Chapter 4: Person-Directed Care in Action